 Cheese: Gruyere, Swiss, Cheddar, Emmental, Mozarella, or any other cheese slices with excellent melting qualities are perfect for this chutney sandwich.

-Butter: To grill the chutney sandwich
+Butter: To grill the sandwich

-Easy Homemade Green Chutney
+Homemade Green Chutney

 The soul of this cheese sandwich is the green chutney.
 It is an easy, no-cook, gluten-free, vegan, Indian dipping sauce that you can store for 3 – 5 days in the refrigerator.